glowiak/gpk/README.md

   - Yes, I fixed this bug.
 Enjoy FreeBSD users.
   - gpk will be default PM on Antergos2020
   - gpk for Slackware - work in progress
+  - I can't make version for slackware, because this distro don't support dependiences in slackpkg/installpkg, but you have gpk for Gentoo :)